Mark Wilson (bowls)

 Mark Wilson (born 1984) is a Northern Irish lawn bowler.
+He reached a career high ranking of world number 16 in October 2024.

 Bowls career

-Wilson is a three time National Champion, winning a singles and two pairs titles at the Irish National Bowls Championships.
+Wilson is a five time National Champion, winning a singles, three pairs and one fours title at the Irish National Bowls Championships.
 In 2017, he won three medals at the European Bowls Championships, he had previously won a bronze in 2013 at the Championships.

-In 2019, he won the fours bronze medal at the Atlantic Bowls Championships and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2019, he won the fours bronze medal at the Atlantic Bowls Championships and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2022, he won a triples gold at the European Bowls Championships.
+In 2023, he won the gold medal in the singles at the Hong Kong International Bowls Classic.
+Wilson won gold in the fours and bronze in the triples at the 2024 European Bowls Championships.